-In addition to the LCP Policies regarding water supply listed above, the Governor of the State of California recently proclaimed a Continued State of Emergency in response to the severe ongoing drought throughout the State.
-The Governor issued Executive Order B-29-15 in response to the drought emergency, which requires cities and towns to reduce water usage as compared to the amount used in 2013 in order to reach the goal of a statewide 25 percent reduction is potable urban water usage.
+In addition to the LCP policies regarding water supply listed above, California Governor Jerry Brown recently proclaimed a continued state of drought emergency in response to the severe ongoing drought throughout the State.
+The Governor issued Executive Order B-29-15 in response to the drought emergency, which requires cities and towns to reduce water usage as compared to the amount used in 2013 in order to reach the goal of a statewide 25 percent reduction in potable urban water usage.
 The Executive Order also requires drip or microspray irrigation for new homes and encourages drought-tolerant landscaping and other conservation measures.
 See Exhibit 7 for the full text of Executive Order B-29-15.